backmesh/site/docs/intro.md

 ## How Backmesh works

 Backmesh enhances the security of LLM API access by using your authentication provider’s JWT to ensure only authorized users can make API calls.
-It adds additional protections like rate limiting (e.g., no more than 5 OpenAI API calls per hour per user) and encrypts your private API keys.
+It adds additional protections like rate limiting (e.g., no more than 5 OpenAI API calls per hour per user).
 For more details, see the [security documentation](/docs/security).

 **LLM Private Key APIs Supported:**